 Selina Solutions Concise Physics Class 10 Chapter 8 – Current Electricity

 Selian Solutions Concise Physics Class 10 Chapter 8 discusses the topic Current Electricity.
 Current is defined as the rate of flow of charge.
-Points included in this chapter are concept of charge, concept of current, concept of potential and potential difference, concept of resistance, ohm’s law (V = IR), experimental verification of ohm’s law, ohmic and non-ohmic resistors, factors affecting the resistance of a conductor, specific resistance (or resistivity), choice of material of a wire, superconductors, electro-motive force (E.M.F) of a cell, terminal voltage of a cell, internal resistance of a cell, combination of resistors, electrical energy, measurement of electrical energy (expression W = QV = V/t), electrical power and its expression P = W/t = VI, commercial unit of electrical energy, power rating of common electrical appliances, household consumption of electrical energy, heating effect of current.
+Points included in this chapter are the concept of charge, the concept of the current, concept of potential and potential difference, the concept of resistance, ohm’s law (V = IR), experimental verification of ohm’s law, ohmic and non-ohmic resistors, factors affecting the resistance of a conductor, specific resistance (or resistivity), choice of material of the wire, superconductors, an electromotive force (E.M.F) of a cell, the terminal voltage of a cell, the internal resistance of a cell, a combination of resistors, electrical energy, measurement of electrical energy (expression W = QV = V/t), electrical power and its expression P = W/t = VI, a commercial unit of electrical energy, a power rating of common electrical appliances, household consumption of electrical energy, the heating effect of current.

 Selina Solutions Concise Physics Class 10 Chapter 9 Household Circuits